Tupelo Honey: Composition and themes

 Jon Landau describes "Starting a New Life" as "both the simplest and lyrically the most significant cut on the album as Van spells out with perfect clarity the statement of Tupelo Honey: it expresses his need to take stock of himself, to see how far he has come, to record the support of those who have helped him get there, and together with them to 'start a new life.'"

 The last song that was recorded for the album was "You're My Woman".
 This slow, blues-influenced ballad was influenced by Janet Planet.
 As perhaps a last-minute decision Morrison added this song to the album in place of "Listen to the Lion", just before it was released.
 The recording of "Listen to the Lion" was released a year later on Saint Dominic's Preview.

 The title song, "Tupelo Honey", is a classic love ballad in a vein established with "Crazy Love" from the album Moondance.
 Both songs have the same melody and chord progression, and are in 4/4 time.
 Uncut reviewer David Cavanagh wrote: "On an album where the vocals are exultant to say the least, this song sees Morrison use larynx, diaphragm, teeth and tongue to find new ways of enunciating the lines 'she's as sweet as Tupelo honey' and 'she's all right with me', seemingly in ever-increasing adoration."
 Bob Dylan (who performed the song with Morrison during a concert tour in the 1990s) once remarked that "'Tupelo Honey' has always existed and that Morrison was merely the vessel and the earthly vehicle for it".
 Greil Marcus called the song "a kind of odyssey" evoking Elvis Presley (whose hometown was Tupelo, Mississippi), and "the most gorgeous number on the album" that "was too good not to be true."

-"I Wanna Roo You (Scottish Derivative)" is a country-flavored waltz that prominently features John McFee's steel guitar and Ronnie Montrose's mandolin.
+"I Wanna Roo You (Scottish Derivative)" is a country-flavoured waltz that prominently features John McFee's steel guitar and Ronnie Montrose's mandolin.
 The "Scottish Derivative" subtitle refers to the word "roo" featured in the song, which is a Scottish slang word for "woo".

 "When That Evening Sun Goes Down" is described by Erik Hage as a "hootenanny flavored" tune driven by "barrel-house honkey-tonk piano".
 Like "Wild Night", it was first recorded in Autumn 1968 and on various other recording sessions by Morrison before its release on Tupelo Honey.
 An alternative take of the song was featured as the B-side of the "Wild Night" single.